Last Updated on May 31, 2022 by Brian Drew

-The vulcanization of rubber has lead to the use of rubber in several industries and in the manufacture of various products including these boats.
+The vulcanization of rubber has led to the use of rubber in several industries and in the manufacture of various products including these boats.
 The very first vessel was designed by Lieutenant Peter Halkett, an officer in the Royal Navy.
-He used a Mackintosh cloth which served the dual purpose of a cloak and a one man raft when inflated.
+He used a Mackintosh cloth which served the dual purpose of a cloak and a one-man raft when inflated.

 - 20th century

-The development of rubber coated fabrics saw another leap in the evolution of this invention.
+The development of rubber-coated fabrics saw another leap in the evolution of this invention.
 A French airship manufacturer Societe Zodiac started manufacturing inflatable rubber boats.
 They invented the first inflatable kayak and catamaran in 1934.
-Several improvements on this design led to the production of a more usable version.
+Several improvements to this design led to the production of a more usable version.

 Progress after World War II

-After World War II rapid advancement in science and technology led to the emergence of resilient, durable and sturdy synthetic material like neoprene and Hypalon.
-Regular nylon fabrics were coated with these new synthetic materials to withstand harsh climate, sea water, and UV radiation.
+After World War II rapid advancement in science and technology led to the emergence of resilient, durable, and sturdy synthetic materials like neoprene and Hypalon.
+Regular nylon fabrics were coated with these new synthetic materials to withstand the harsh climate, seawater, and UV radiation.
 There was also the development of better quality glue used in manufacturing these vessels.